-This Staff-Student Handbook was compiled by the Cork University Business School at University College Cork.
-Its purpose is to provide students and staff with a summary of information sources and procedures.
+This Student Handbook was compiled by the Cork University Business School at University College Cork.
+Its purpose is to provide students with a summary of information sources and procedures.
 It is also a guide to policies and best practices.
 This booklet goes through many aspects of life at University from support services for students, to discipline within the University, as well as module information and exam regulations.
-Text in italics refers mainly to staff responsibilities but students should also read and be aware of this information.